 How strange a day it is.
 How strange many of our days are.
 Today is Easter, a holiday with little devotional importance to me.
 My twisted view on religion and interpretation of this day is influenced by the numerous men and women who have died because of their faith.
 Some of them were murdered as they tried to defend their human rights.
 Needless to say, whenever someone brings up religion, I immediately think of countless deaths that cannot be justified.
 That aside, many appear to celebrate this day ardently.
 Hence, I humbly mention this day out of respect for my fellow men and women who wander aimlessly on this beautiful planet like me.

 Freedom of religion is a human right.
 For that reason, everyone is free to assume that a nonviolent anarchistic revolutionary, hippie, or ‘leather-tramp’ came back from the dead.
 Undoubtedly one can consider this a remarkable occurrence, especially after being crucified and laid to rest in a cave.
 I won’t judge.
 However, don’t be startled when you discover I don’t share your attentiveness.
 I sincerely doubt there was a cryogenic chamber or a good surgeon who was up to par with cryotherapy in that ‘man’ cave.
-No, this pure bread pacifist died, assuming that he ever existed.
+No, this pure-bred pacifist died, assuming that he ever existed.
 He didn’t get to roam the earth and fly off to heaven for an audience with the ‘master of puppets.’
 Nor did he have one last earthly sweaty wank.
-He died just like you and I will die a few years from now.
-If, by some miracle, he was able to heal instantaneously, he still had to participate in some form of interstellar travel.
+He died just like you, and I will die a few years from now.
+If by some miracle, he was able to heal instantaneously, he still had to participate in some form of interstellar travel.
 When that is the case, I reckon it’s about time to rewrite history entirely.

 Based on what I’ve read and heard, all I can say about the bloke is that he appeared to live a selfless life.
-He was anti-wealth, anti-death penalty, anti-public prayer, but never anti-gay, never mentioned abortion or birth control, never called the poor lazy, never justified torture, and never fought for tax cuts for the wealthiest.
+He was anti-wealth, anti-death penalty, and anti-public prayer, but never anti-gay.
+He never mentioned abortion or birth control, never called the poor lazy, never justified torture, and never fought for tax cuts for the wealthiest.
 Chances are, his skin wasn’t even white.
 This man lived in balance with the people surrounding him, regardless of their background.
 He hung around hookers, lepers, and crooks, thus proving that he had a healthy dose of civil disobedience.
 This, I respect.
 Especially since his characteristics are a peculiarity in today’s world.

 The history of our existence won’t be altered anytime soon.
 Therefore, I reckon Easter is the remembrance of the death of the world’s first peaceful revolutionary anarchist.
 The resurrection might be a misinterpretation of the rigor mortis that kicked in after the Messiah passed away (oh boy, do I love using euphemisms).
-Obviously, this post-mortem physical condition would throw off any groupie who’s yearning for their idol and unfamiliar with the occurrence.
+Obviously, this post-mortem physical condition would throw off any groupie who’s yearning for their idol and is unfamiliar with the occurrence.

 But enough about this so-called holiday.
 The truth of the matter is that I have a day off from work.
 A day to do as I please.
 Hence, I am happy.
 A day of pure ‘freedom.’
 But am I really free?
 This question boggled my mind all weekend long.
 I’ve been told I live in a free world for as long as I can remember.
 Yet, I still wonder whether that statement is true.
 I can’t help but wonder why it costs so much to live.
 How can it be that we live in a free world when all of us are forced to spend the majority of our time at work?